Valkyrie Profile: Covenant of the Plume: Release

 Square Enix announced Covenant of the Plume in March 2008 in an issue of V Jump.
 At the time of its announcement, the game was undergoing balancing and bug fixes. tri-Ace officially translated the game's Japanese subtitle to be "The Accused One".
 Following its announcement, various tri-Ace staff posted on a dedicated official blog about the game, a first for the company.
 Initially scheduled for release in October of that year, Square Enix delayed the launch to do further quality assurance work.
 Square Enix eventually pushed the game back to November 1.
 Several characters, including Wylfred and Ailyth, were later included as downloadable player characters in Valkyrie Anatomia: The Origin.

 A Western release was confirmed by Square Enix in November 2008, with a trademark for its English subtitle spotted in June of that year.
 New Generation Pictures recorded the English voice acting and had previously worked on Valkyrie Profile: Lenneth and Silmera.
-The game released in North America on March 17, 2009, in Europe on April 3, and in Australia on April 9.
+The game was released in North America on March 17, 2009, in Europe on April 3, and in Australia on April 9.